Pellet vs Gas Smokers (7 Biggest Differences)

 Gas Smoker Cons

-• With a propane smoker, it's always difficult to tell how much propane is left.
-This may force you to have two canisters to prevent the inconvenience of gas running out halfway through the smoking process.
+• Cons With a propane smoker, it's always difficult to tell how much propane is left.

-• There are claims that the mixture of gas fumes and moisture may affect flavor by adding an unpleasant taste to the meat.
+• There are claims that gas fumes and moisture may add an unpleasant taste to the meat.

 Pellet Smoker Cons